Jimi Hendrix: UK success

+An enduring urban legend in the UK maintains that a possible explanation for the feral parakeets that have appeared in Great Britain since the mid-20th century may derive from a single pair of the birds that were released by Hendrix on Carnaby Street in the 1960s.
+According to a study, however, which mapped historical news reports of sightings of the birds, the myth is not true.

 Are You Experienced

 After the UK chart success of their first two singles, "Hey Joe" and "Purple Haze", the Experience began assembling material for a full-length LP.
 In London, recording began at De Lane Lea Studios, and later moved to the prestigious Olympic Studios.
 The album, Are You Experienced, features a diversity of musical styles, including blues tracks such as "Red House" and the R&B song "Remember".
-It also included the experimental science fiction piece, "Third Stone from the Sun" and the post-modern soundscapes of the title track, with prominent backwards guitar and drums.
+It also included the experimental science fiction piece, "Third Stone from the Sun" and the post-modern soundscapes of the title track, with prominent backward guitar and drums.
 "I Don't Live Today" served as a medium for Hendrix's guitar feedback improvisation and "Fire" was driven by Mitchell's drumming.

 Released in the UK on May 12, 1967, Are You Experienced spent 33 weeks on the charts, peaking at number two.
 It was prevented from reaching the top spot by the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band.
+On May 29 he performed at the Barbeque 67 concert in Spalding, Lincolnshire, considered by some to have been the first rock festival; tickets cost £1.
 On June 4, 1967, Hendrix opened a show at the Saville Theatre in London with his rendition of Sgt.
 Pepper's title track, which was released just three days previous.
 Beatles manager Brian Epstein owned the Saville at the time, and both George Harrison and Paul McCartney attended the performance.
 McCartney described the moment: "The curtains flew back and he came walking forward playing 'Sgt.
 Pepper'.
 It's a pretty major compliment in anyone's book.
 I put that down as one of the great honors of my career."
 Released in the US on August 23 by Reprise Records, Are You Experienced reached number five on the Billboard 200.

 In 1989, Noe Goldwasser, the founding editor of Guitar World, described Are You Experienced as "the album that shook the world ... leaving it forever changed".
 In 2005, Rolling Stone called the double-platinum LP Hendrix's "epochal debut", and they ranked it the 15th greatest album of all time, noting his "exploitation of amp howl", and characterizing his guitar playing as "incendiary ... historic in itself".